 Bespoke Pattern Cutting

-Each garment is drawn from your measurements by hand directly onto the fabric.
-This ensures that each garment is unique to your body.
-Inlay (additional fabric) is included to allow for adjustments during the fitting process, and throughout the life of the garment.
+Each pattern is drawn according to your measurements by hand onto paper.
+This ensures that each garment is unique to your body, and that future commissions are faster once the pattern is finalized.
+Inlay (additional fabric) is included in the garment to allow for adjustments during the fitting process, and throughout the life of the garment.

 Basting and Fitting

 The garment is assembled with temporary hand stitching (basting), and fitted twice to ensure a perfect finish.
-Details such as pocket placement and lapel style can also be adjusted during fitting, resulting in an excellently proportioned, comfortable final garment.
+Details such as pocket placement and lapel style can also be adjusted during the fitting process, resulting in an excellently proportioned, comfortable final garment.

 Floating Canvas